kubeup/okdc/README.md

-# One-liner Kubernetes Deployer in China
+# One-liner Kubernetes Deployment in China aka OKDC

 Deploy fully functional Kubernetes in China with a one-liner